 Domiciled in the DC office, Alan Whitehurst is praised by a client as “a strategic thinker [who] possesses [an] outstanding blend of poised advocacy, technical skills, and tactical judgment.
 He is a strong advocate in IP litigation and is achievement oriented.”

 Co-founding partner hailing from the Austin office, Bill Reid enjoys a far-reaching reputation as an all-purpose trial lawyer equipped to handle any case.
 He and the team have led a variety of critical lawsuits, obtaining and preserving billions of dollars in judgments, settlements, and value while creating critical precedent in myriad financial fraud, insolvency, and professional liability matters, among others.
+In one such matter, Reid leads a team that is litigation counsel for the lead trustee of GWG Litigation Trust in connection with the investigation and pursuit of the debtors’ potential litigation claims.
+The investigation seeks to expose and remedy an alleged self-dealing scheme that resulted in the debtors losing hundreds of millions of dollars prior to and connection with the Chapter 11 of GWG, a provider of insurance services, which encompassed several instances of fraudulent transfer and other malfeasance.

 Reynolds Frizzell is one of Houston’s many litigation boutiques and one that has etched itself a prized position in that particular market, with peers and clients offering their praise on the firm’s behalf.
 “They are one of my top go-to litigation counsel, particularly in the oil and gas industry that I operate within,” testifies one client.
 Indeed, the firm’s calling card is heavy with energy-related matters, in keeping with Houston’s primary economic driver.
 However, Reynolds Frizzell partners have been called into service for matters ranging from professional malpractice matters to commercial matters involving avocados.